Your Mobility Scooter Buying Guide

 The primary advantage of a Class 2 scooter over a bigger Class 3 scooter is the storage space.
 Numerous Class 2 mobility scooters are classified as “portable” owing to their ease of disassembly for transit.

-Class 2 scooters are ideal for people who want a scooter for moderate days out but are not looking to spend every day on lengthy excursions.
+Class 2 scooters are ideal for people who want a scooter for moderately long days out but are not looking to spend every day on lengthy excursions.

 Class 3 – Road legal Scooter